pantrypoints/sp/content/en/research/socrates/symposium/chapter-04.md

 Well, Love is surely admitted by all to be a great god.'
 'By those who know or by those who do not know?'
 'By all.'
 'And how, Socrates,' she said with a smile, 'can Love be acknowledged to be a great god by those who say that he is not a god at all?'

+{{< l a="Socrates" >}}
-Socrates:  Who are they?
+Who are they?
+{{< /l >}}

 Diotima: You and I are two of them.

-Socrates: How can that be?

-Diotima: It is quite intelligible.
+It is quite intelligible.
 You yourself would acknowledge that the gods are happy and fair—of course you would—would you dare to say that any god was not?'

 'Certainly not,' I replied.
 'And you mean by the happy, those who are the possessors of things good or fair?'
 'Yes.'
 'And you admitted that Love, because he was in want, desires those good and fair things of which he is in want?'
 'Yes, I did.'
 'But how can he be a god who has no portion in what is either good or fair?'

 'Impossible.'
 'Then you see that you also deny the divinity of Love.'